 Here are some of my favorite things that I encountered in Shanghai, in no particular order.

-A very touristy but still charming old neighborhood, centered around a tiny warren of narrow alleyways chock-a-block with shops and cafes.
+A very touristy but still charming old neighborhood, Tianzifang is centered around a tiny warren of narrow alleyways chock-a-block with shops and cafes.
 Some of it is just tourist nonsense, but there are lots of gems in there.

-My new friend Ana took me to the delightful home style Japanese Cafe Dan in the heard of Jianxifang.
+My new friend Ana took me to the delightful home style Japanese Cafe Dan in the heard of Tianzifang.
 I had an amazing pour-over coffee and some delicious Japanese food in a very charming, homey setting.

 The French Concession